Fifty/Fifty (1992 film)

 Fifty/Fifty is a 1992 American action adventure comedy film.
 It stars Peter Weller and Robert Hays as two operatives who form a begrudging alliance to overthrow a Southeast Asian dictator on behalf of the CIA, and find friendship, love and a political conscience along the way.
-The film is directed by Charles Martin Smith, who also has a supporting role as their sympathetic and morally conflicted handler.
+The film is directed by Charles Martin Smith, who also has a supporting role.

 Plot

-When the CIA needs to help rebels remove maniacal tyrant General Bosavi from his Southeast Asian island country, there are just two men around for the job: American mercenaries and bickering former colleagues Jake Wyer and Sam French, who don't have much of an allegiance to either side of the conflict, and are more interested in fattening their pockets.
+General Bosavi, a maniacal tyrant ruling the island country of Tengara, has run afoul of the CIA, who wishes to replace him with a more palatable opponent named Akhantar.
+There are just two men around for the job: American mercenaries and bickering former colleagues Jake Wyer and Sam French, who don't have much of an allegiance to either side of the conflict, and are more interested in fattening their pockets.
+Under duress, both men are reunited and tasked with raising a ramshackle army to overthrow Bosavi.
+Their initial reluctance is somewhat mollified by the presence of Suleta, Akhantar's beautiful and charismatic niece, in the opposition's ranks.

-Under duress, both men are reunited and tasked with raising an army.
-But the candidates are few and the odds are high—until a beautiful freedom fighter shows them the way.
-The two men will have to overcome their rivalry and venal temperament to become something they never thought they would: heroes.
+However, Bosavi learns of the impending insurrection and negotiates with American authorities to salvage his leadership.
+The CIA turns its back on the freedom fighters, who must now brace themselves for the regime's merciless repression.
+Together with Martin Sprue, their morally conflicted and ultimately sympathetic agency handler, Wyer and French have to decide whether to abandon the rebels as well, or overcome their venal temperament to become the champions of a cause they never realized they cared about.